-Broadly categorized as antiplatelet and anticoagulation agents, antithrombotic drugs are commonly used for prevention and treatment of venous thromboembolism (VTE), acute coronary syndromes and stroke.
-Nevertheless, it is increasingly recognized that not all patients benefit equally from drug treatment, with some individuals showing evidence of aspirin “resistance” while others carry genetic variants that modify the platelet inhibitory effect of clopidogrel.
-Likewise, wide variations in the level of active drugs have been noted with the anticoagulation agents dabigatran and apixaban.
+Broadly categorized as antiplatelet and anticoagulation agents, antithrombotic drugs prevent and treat venous thromboembolism, acute coronary syndromes and stroke.
+Not all patients benefit equally from drug treatment, with some individuals showing evidence of aspirin resistance while others carry genetic variants that modify the platelet inhibitory effect of clopidogrel.
+Likewise, wide variations in the level of active drug have been noted with the anticoagulation agents dabigatran and apixaban.
 Such variations result in underdosing some patients (i.e. thrombotic events) and overdosing others (i.e. bleeding events).
-This project aims to identify the pharmacogenetic determinants of key antithrombotic drugs and evaluate their clinical relevance.
-The ultimate goal is to optimize antithrombotic therapy based on each individual’s genetic makeup, so as to minimize side effects and improve efficacy.
-Studying acute coronary syndrome and atrial fibrillation patients, Dr. ParÃ© has shown that effects of loss-of-function alleles do not apply to all patient populations.
-Furthermore, he has demonstrated that the CYP2C19 gain-of-function allele might be as, or even more, important as the loss-of-function alleles in certain patients.
-This work was published in the New England Journal of Medicine (ParÃ© et al. N Engl J Med.
-363(18):1704-14, 2010) and has led to follow-up publications (ParÃ© et al. Circ Gen. 5(2): 250-6, 2012 and ParÃ© et al. Circ Interv.
-4(5): 514-21, 2011).
-Finally, Dr. ParÃ© has recently described a novel pharmacogenetic association between CES1 and risk of bleed with dabigatran, a novel anticoagulant (ParÃ© et al. Circ 127(13): 1404-12, 2013).
+PHRI aims to identify the pharmacogenetic determinants of key antithrombotic drugs and evaluate their clinical relevance.